harrisonlab/phytophthora_fragariae/README.md

 ```
 P.fragariae - A4
 The following number of sequences were predicted as secreted:
-10,536
+10,510
 This represented the following number of unique genes:
-3,682
+3,651
 P.fragariae - Bc16
 The following number of sequences were predicted as secreted:
-12,230
+12,2456
 This represented the following number of unique genes:
-4,223
+4,227
 P.fragariae - Bc1
 The following number of sequences were predicted as secreted:
-10,677
+10,559
 This represented the following number of unique genes:
-3,706
+3,659
 P.fragariae - Bc23
 The following number of sequences were predicted as secreted:
-10,668
+10,917
 This represented the following number of unique genes:
-3,723
+3,660
 P.fragariae - Nov27
 The following number of sequences were predicted as secreted:
-10,661
+10,643
 This represented the following number of unique genes:
-3,705
+3,700
 P.fragariae - Nov5
 The following number of sequences were predicted as secreted:
-10,618
+10,582
 This represented the following number of unique genes:
-3,689
+3,673
 P.fragariae - Nov71
 The following number of sequences were predicted as secreted:
-10,712
+10,625
 This represented the following number of unique genes:
-3,724
+3,661
 P.fragariae - Nov77
 The following number of sequences were predicted as secreted:
-10,547
+10,602
 This represented the following number of unique genes:
-3,661
+3,670
 P.fragariae - Nov9
 The following number of sequences were predicted as secreted:
-10,773
+10,674
 This represented the following number of unique genes:
-3,700
+3,681
 P.fragariae - ONT3
 The following number of sequences were predicted as secreted:
-13,161
+12,442
 This represented the following number of unique genes:
-4,604
+4,224
 P.fragariae - SCRP245_v2
 The following number of sequences were predicted as secreted:
-11,784
+11,862
 This represented the following number of unique genes:
-4,137
+4,039
 ```

 The regular expression R.LR.{,40}[ED][ED][KR] has previously been used to identify RxLR effectors.
 The addition of an EER motif is significant as it has been shown as required for host uptake of the protein.